 - Avoid your environmental triggers, at least the ones you can control.
 If you are allergic to dust mites, it is best to use avoidance methods to decrease exposure.

 - Get tested for environmental allergies.
 Know if you are reacting to the spring pollen.
 AIT (allergy immunotherapy) may be a helpful therapy.

 - Most important of all – don’t panic when you experience a flare – back to basics!

 This Information Sheet is provided as a service by the Eczema Association of New Zealand Inc to give up-to-date, practical help on certain types of eczema or a particular aspect of its treatment.
 These sheets are part of our membership package.

+It is not the policy of the Eczema Association of New Zealand Inc to recommend or endorse any product or treatment.
 It is part of the role of the Association to provide information on a wide range of products and treatments to keep those involved with eczema as fully informed as possible as to all options available.
 For medical advice, consult your health professional.